AtomicTessellator/fhi-vibes/docs/High_Throughput/Installation/0_setup.md

 pip install requests  # (only needed if you want to use the NEWT queue adapter!)
 ```
 The fireworks extension of vibes already includes paramiko and fabric, but requests would have to be installed via pip.
+As a note to install fireworks using pip the Kerberos 5 develop package must be installed.
+Please ensure this is installed for your system.

 Once FireWorks is installed you can test your installation by attempting to connect to FireWorks read-only test database, by creating `my_launchpad_testing.yaml` with the following contents:
 ```